awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

 ## Clean Up and Next Steps<a name="python-django-stopping"></a>

-To save instance hours and other AWS resources between development sessions, terminate your Elastic Beanstalk environment with `eb terminate`:
+To save instance hours and other AWS resources between development sessions, terminate your Elastic Beanstalk environment with eb terminate:

 ```
 ~/ebdjango$ eb terminate django-env
 ```

 This command terminates the environment and all of the AWS resources that run within it\.
-It does not delete the application, however, so you can always create more environments with the same configuration by running `eb create` again\.
+It does not delete the application, however, so you can always create more environments with the same configuration by running eb create again\.
 For more information on EB CLI commands, see [Managing Elastic Beanstalk Environments with the EB CLI](eb-cli3-getting-started.md)\.

 If you are done with the sample application, you can also remove the project folder and virtual environment: